HEAPR Funding Extends Life of Buildings, Labs Across U

 As the start of the 2018 session nears at the Minnesota Legislature, the University is asking the state for $200 million to help maximize the lifespan of buildings, classrooms, and labs.
 This Higher Education Asset Preservation and Replacement (HEAPR) funding, part of the U’s larger 2018 capital request, aims to repair and renovate existing buildings across the University system so they don’t need to be demolished and replaced—at a significantly higher cost—anytime soon.

-The U of M system has more than 850 buildings, and 43 percent of them are over 50 years old.
+Forty-three percent of the U of M system's buildings are over 50 years old.
 The wear and tear of continuous use means that many of these buildings will eventually fall behind the U’s research and education needs.
 HEAPR funding remedies that problem by boosting the health, safety, and accessibility of U buildings and improving their systems, utility infrastructure, and energy efficiency.

 The funding also makes the U a better steward of state money.
 Many of the buildings HEAPR benefits were originally built through state funding.
 HEAPR funding keeps these buildings useful, extending the value of past state investment while also cutting down on the higher operating costs from outdated building systems and utilities.